 A diversity statement serves to publicly state that you welcome and encourage diversity in your community and sets the standard for how community members should approach each other with empathy and understanding.

-I particularly like Dreamwidth's Diversity Statement.
+I particularly like Dreamwidth's Diversity Statement and YOW!'s Diversity Policy.

 CFP Process and Talks